Data-Advantage/vibestack/step3-configure/source/database-patterns.md

 - Use `auth.uid()` function to identify the authenticated user
 - Start with restrictive policies, then add permissions as needed

+### RLS Implementation Sequence

+When implementing Row Level Security, be aware of this critical sequence:

+1. **Plan your policies first:** Document who needs what access to which tables
+2. **Create policies before or immediately after enabling RLS:** Tables with RLS enabled but no policies will block all access by default
+3. **Test each policy:** Verify that legitimate access works and unauthorized access is blocked

+#### Common Warning: RLS Enabled Without Policies

+If you see the linter warning "RLS Enabled No Policy," it means:
+- The table has Row Level Security turned on
+- No access policies have been defined
+- Regular users cannot access any data in this table
+- You need to create appropriate policies based on your application's needs

+This is a common issue during development that should be resolved before deployment.

 ### Common Policy Patterns

 #### Ownership-based Access